sinai-dev/UnityExplorer/README.md

 Written by Sinai.

-Thanks to:
+### Licensing

+This project uses code from:
-* [ManlyMarco](https://github.com/ManlyMarco) for their [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for some aspects of the C# Console and Auto-Complete features.
+* (GPL) [ManlyMarco](https://github.com/ManlyMarco)'s [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for some aspects of the C# Console and Auto-Complete features.
+The snippets I used are indicated with a comment.
-* [denikson](https://github.com/denikson) (aka Horse) for [mcs-unity](https://github.com/denikson/mcs-unity).
+* (MIT) [denikson](https://github.com/denikson) (aka Horse)'s [mcs-unity](https://github.com/denikson/mcs-unity).
 I commented out the `SkipVisibilityExt` constructor since it was causing an exception with the Hook it attempted in IL2CPP.
+* (Apache) [InGameCodeEditor](https://assetstore.unity.com/packages/tools/gui/ingame-code-editor-144254) was used as the base for the syntax highlighting for UnityExplorer's C# console, although it has been heavily rewritten and optimized.
+Used classes are in the `UnityExplorer.CSConsole.Lexer` namespace.